 Polyphasic sleep is known to sleep researchers as a variant of a sleep pattern that is set in opposition to monophasic sleep.
-In monophasic sleep, an individual or an animal sleeps in a single block during a single wake-sleep cycle of 24 hours.
+With monophasic sleep, an individual or an animal sleeps in a single block during a cycle of 24 hours.
 This is the most followed sleep schedule in the world.
-As doctors recommend getting 7 to 9 hours of sleep each night (referring automatically to monophasic sleep), some argue that this schedule is, in reality a product of our fast paced, sleep deprived modern societies.
+As doctors recommend getting 7 to 9 hours of sleep each night (referring automatically to monophasic sleep), some argue that this schedule is, in reality, a product of our fast-paced, sleep-deprived modern societies.
 Our natural environments would suggest otherwise and some clear sleep patterns have been demonstrated amongst babies and the animal kingdom.

 A great example of a biphasic sleep schedule is the “siesta” that is very common in Spain, Germany, and various other European countries.
-Spain specifically closes shops in the middle of the day for a few hours so that people can go home for lunch, napping, and other quiet activities.
+Spain specifically closes shops in the middle of the day for a few hours so that people go for lunch and take a nap.
 The siesta schedule consists of 5 hours and 30 minutes of sleep at night and a 20 to 90-minute nap in the early afternoon.
 This form of sleep matches with our natural Circadian rhythm and is commonly known by scientists to be as healthy as monophasic sleep.

 Both monophasic sleep and biphasic sleep are historically common and biologically normal for humans.
 Research has shown that both types of sleep routines can yield healthy, robust sleep architecture with adequate overall rest.
 If you feel a lack of concentration in the afternoon, switching to a biphasic schedule might be the right solution.
 It is also very easy to implement.